 Stop smoking support for pregnant women

-The Models of Access to Maternal Smoking cessation Support (MAMSS) project, which was conducted in Wales, aims to evaluate how well smoking cessation programs are being delivered to pregnant women.
-The scheme is aiming to increase the proportion of pregnant women who engage with stop smoking services5.
+The Models of Access to Maternal Smoking cessation Support (MAMSS) project, which was conducted in Wales, aimed to evaluate how well smoking cessation programs were being delivered to pregnant women.
+The scheme aimed to increase the proportion of pregnant women who engage with stop smoking services5.

 - NICE Guidance: Quitting smoking in pregnancy and following childbirth